swagger-api/apidom/apidom/packages/apidom-reference/README.md

   // uniquely identifies this plugin
   name: string,

-  // this method is called to determine if the strategy can dereference the file canDereference(file: IFile): boolean {
+  // this method is called to determine whether the strategy can dereference the file canDereference(file: IFile): boolean {
     // ...implementation...
   },